-Ducks living at sanctuaries have the opportunity to live long lives.
+Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. living at sanctuaries have the opportunity to live long lives.
 The lifespan of sanctuary ducks typically ranges between 8-10 years, with some individuals living up to 15 years!
 Like all animals, ducks may need a little extra care to help them thrive in their old age.

 As a duck ages, they may face more health challenges, so it’s especially important to be vigilant in monitoring their health through regular examinations and weigh-ins to effectively treat issues early on.
 Even common ailments like parasites may be harder to control in older birds and require early and effective treatment to maintain their quality of life.
 Mobility issues tend to be quite common in older ducks and reproductive issues are more common in certain breeds, so keep a close eye on older residents!

 It’s important to monitor an older ducks weight as they age to ensure that they aren’t under or overeating to a concerning extent, as both conditions can have health repercussions.
 Older ducks may have a harder time foraging or absorbing the proper mix of nutrients from their typical food and may benefit from additional supplementation.
 Alternatively, they may be gaining weight due to decreased activity.
 Some breeds, such as Pekins, are especially prone to obesity.
 If an Unless explicitly mentioned, we are referring to domesticated duck breeds, not wild ducks, who may have unique needs not covered by this resource. resident seems to be gaining an unhealthy amount of weight, you might have to find another type of food that is lower in protein and fat.
 Generally, an older bird should have their protein intake limited to prevent Gout, a common and deadly disease.